Act of 18 June 1965 no. 4

 If the police find reason to assume that the use of the vehicle will be prohibited pursuant to no. 2 or no. 4, the police may temporarily prohibit the use of the vehicle until a decision can be made pursuant to no. 2 or no. 4.

 • In the case mentioned in no. 3 and no. 4, the police can take the vehicle into custody when it deems it necessary.
-If it is not collected within three months after the end of the prohibition period, it can be sold according to the rules in § 37, fifth to eighth paragraph.
+If it is not collected within three months after the end of the prohibition period, it can be sold according to the rules in Section 37, fifth to eighth paragraphs.

-• The Ministry can decide that a fee must be paid to get back license plates and vehicle licenses in cases where these have been confiscated.
+• The Ministry can decide that a fee must be paid to get back licence plates and vehicle licences in cases where these have been confiscated.

 • The Ministry can decide that a separate confirmation of this can be assigned to vehicles as proof that there are no grounds for separation as mentioned in no. 3, and provides further provisions on issuance and on placement on the vehicle.
 It can also be decided that vehicles without such confirmation can be separated where found and that driving without such confirmation is prohibited.